-- 6. Overall GPA of 3.0 or better.
-GPA of 3.25 required as of July 1, 2017 - 7.
-Completion of research requirement with a "B" or better - 8.
-All credit earned within 8 years of graduation - 9.
-Successfully complete Comprehensive Examination - 10.
-Intent to Graduate filed
+- 5. Overall GPA of 3.0 or better.
+GPA of 3.25 required as of July 1, 2017

 CERTIFICATION VERIFICATION: List all professional educator certificates held and attach a copy of each to this degree plan.
 Candidates for the M.S.
 Degree Program in Elementary Education MUST hold valid certification in Elementary Education (Grades K-6) at the bachelor's level.